Computer Vision Applications Examples Across Different Industries

 Now that the technology has finally caught up the original ideas of computer vision pioneers from the 70s, we are seeing this technology being implemented in many different industries.
 Both big players, like Facebook, Tesla, and Microsoft, as well as small startups, are finding new ways how computer vision software can make banking, driving, and healthcare better.

-The main benefit of computer vision is the high accuracy with which it can replace human vision if trained correctly.
+The main benefit of the technology is the high accuracy with which it can replace human vision if trained correctly.
 There are a number of processes that today are done by people that can be replaced by artificial intelligence applications and eliminate mistakes due to tiredness, save time and cut costs significantly.

 As great as computer vision algorithms are today, they still suffer from some big challenges.
 The first is lack of well-annotated images to train the algorithms to perform optimally, and the second being lack of accuracy when applied to real-world images different from the ones from the training dataset.

-Work with InData Labs on Your Computer Vision Project
+Work with InData Labs on Your Breakthrough Computer Vision App

 Have a project in mind but need some help implementing it?
 Schedule an intro consultation with our deep learning engineers to explore your idea and find out if we can help.